 1) Going Off Trail

 That deep blanket of snow makes snowshoeing a great way to explore places that you can’t get at during the summer, whether because of thick underbrush or mud.
 So don’t be afraid to check out the woodsy or open spaces between well-established trails — that’s usually where the best discoveries await!

 Once an obstacle is completely buried under the snow, you can snowshoe right over the top of it and never know it’s there.
 But half-buried obstacles like fallen tree trunks require a little extra work on your part.
 Trekking poles are a great help for stabilizing yourself as you lift one foot over the obstacle, plant it securely, then bring the other foot along.

 3) Getting Up in Deep Snow

-Once you’re confident on your snowshoes, you can take them out into deep powder.
+Once you’re confident on your snowshoes, you can take them out into deep powder by snowshoeing in deep snow.
 But if you fall down, that powder doesn’t give you much leverage for getting back up!
 Having trekking poles along can keep you from becoming your very own “Help, I’ve fallen and I can’t get up!” infomercial.
 Arrange the poles in a cross or plus sign, and lay them on the snow to your uphill side.
 Place your hand where the trekking poles cross and press down, using that for leverage to get your body centered over your feet again.